A Roadmap for Pensions Reform 2018 – 2023: Reform of the State Pension

 To get your average you now divide your TC by the number of years from 1979.
 If this average is 48 or more then you are entitled to the full State Pension for the rest of your life.

 Caution: If when you do this you are short of the 48 (or more) you have to recalculate as follows:

 You work out your full working life in years from when your Record shows you entered the workforce.
 This generally can be as high as say 50 years – let’s call this your TWL (Total Working Life).

 Now to get your average you divide TC (above) by your TWL and that will give you the average, Refer to the above scale and see what percentage of the State Pension you will get for the rest of your life.

 Note (1): In general, a maximum of 520 (52×10) Credits will be allowed in calculating entitlement to the SPC.

 Note (2) For those who take time out for caring the maximum number of Credits which will be taken into consideration when calculating the SPC may be as high as 1040 (52×20).

-Note (3): Rental income; income from farming or from other investments over €5000 p.a. can be considered for paying the Class S contributions on behalf of those in the self-employment category.
+Note (3): Rental income and income from investments (classified as unearned income) provided it can be included with other income from a trade or profession including farming earning over €5000 (net) p.a. can be considered for paying the Class S contributions on behalf of those in the self-employment category.